Hundreds march in parts of Broward, Miami-Dade for 2nd weekend

 FORT LAUDERDALE, FLA.
 (WSVN) - Hundreds of people took to the streets of Broward and Miami-Dade Counties for the second weekend in a row to call for the justice in the death of George Floyd.

-SkyForce HD hovered above the demonstrators as they headed east on Broward Boulevard in Fort Lauderdale while chanting and holding up signs, just before 6 p.m., Saturday.
+SkyForce HD hovered above the demonstrators along Broward Boulevard in Fort Lauderdale while chanting and holding up signs, just before 6 p.m., Saturday.

 In a tweet, Florida Highway Patrol confirmed they’d shut down southbound ramps to Interstate 95 near Broward Boulevard.
 At around 6 p.m., those ramps reopened to traffic.